-- you are an individual - you were an Australian resident when a LIC paid you a dividend - the dividend was paid to you after 1 July 2001, and - the dividend included a LIC capital gain amount.
+- vou are an individual - you were an Australian resident when a LIC paid you a dividend, and - the dividend included a LIC capital gain amount.

 The amount of the deduction is 50% of the LIC capital gain amount.
 The LIC capital gain amount will be shown separately on your dividend statement.